ReedSun/Blog-article/README.md

 Welcome to visit my [blog](http://blog.csdn.net/weixin_35955795).

 I hope my article can be helpful to you.
-If there is anything wrong in my article, you can notify me by using `issue` or `pull requests`.
+If there is anything wrong in my article, you can notify me by using `issue`.

 All my article is licensed under the Creative Commons [by-nc-nd license] License.
 To view a copy of this license, visit [https://creativecommons.org/licenses/by-nc-nd/4.0/](https://creativecommons.org/licenses/by-nc-nd/4.0/).